nlon982/Megascans_Custom_LOD_and_Bake/README.md

 ### To use, simply click on a Megascans Asset Subnet (which has been imported in to Houdini via Quixel Bridge), and click on the shelf tool made below.

+See https://www.byccollective.com/blog-posts/houdini-megascans-custom-lod-and-baking-tool for a video tutorial.
+Particularly, see 5:50 for the tool being used.
+The entire video is great for an explanation of what's happening.

 ## Installation:

 #### STEP 1) Add to your houdini.env file (usually found in C:/Users/Nathan Longhurst/Documents/Houdini18.0/houdini.env):